c4miloarriagada/Calendar/README.md

 1. How to use?

 ```
-import { CalendarWrapper } from 'solid-calendar'
+import { Calendar } from 'solid-calendar'
 ```

 2. Create a signal with empty object